agile-learning-institute/mentorHub-search-api/README.md

 This is a simple Typescript API that provides search results from the search database.
 This API uses data from a [backing Opensearch Database](https://github.com/agile-learning-institute/mentorHub-search-opensearch).

 [Here](https://github.com/orgs/agile-learning-institute/repositories?q=mentorhub-&type=all&sort=name) are all of the repositories in the [mentorHub](https://github.com/agile-learning-institute/mentorhub/tree/main) system
-The OpenAPI specifications for the api can be found in the ``docs`` folder, and are served [here](https://agile-learning-institute.github.io/mentorHub-search-api/)
+The OpenAPI specifications for the API can be found in the ``docs`` folder, and are served [here](https://agile-learning-institute.github.io/mentorHub-search-api/)
 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)